Below you'll find guidance on fixing the most common accessibility issues within your course websites and documents.

 Logically ordered headings allow assistive technology to navigate your content (i.e., use H2 and H3 heading tags instead of "bold" or increased font size).
 This applies to all document types and web content.

-SOLUTION: In the example below, content headings on the left were made with "BOLD" and increased "FONT SIZE.”
+In the example below, content headings on the left were made with "BOLD" and increased "FONT SIZE.”
 The content looks like a normal outline for sighted users.
 However, the example on the right shows how this same content would be read by a screen reader which is unable to distinguish any heading elements because they haven’t been tagged correctly.
-Best practice is to select each section heading and apply a hierarchical "HEADING” tags (e.g., <h2>, <h3>, etc.).
+Best practice is to select each section heading and apply a hierarchical "HEADING” tags (e.g., <h2>, <h3>, etc.) found at the top of most text editors.

 MORE: Heading by WebAIM

-The purpose of each link can be determined from the link text alone (for example, replace "click here" with "Chapter 1 notes").
+The purpose of each link must be determined from the link text alone (for example, replace "click here" with "Chapter 1 notes").

 TIP: Use the CANVAS Link Validator to locate broken links in your course!